sededu/sededu/docs/contributing_module.md

 # Contributing a module

-If you want to contirbute a module, this file will guide you through the necessary steps --  whether your module exists already, or you only have an idea!
+If you want to contribute a module, this file will guide you through the necessary steps --  whether your module exists already, or you only have an idea!

 ## File structure of module